How to Write the Dartmouth College Supplemental Essay

-This is Dartmouth’s version of the “why this school” essay.
-The key to answering this question is research: spend some time on your intended major’s department page at Dartmouth.
-What resources are available?
+The key to answering this question is research: spend time perusing your intended major’s department page on the Dartmouth website.
+Which resources or extracurricular programs interest you?
 Are there generous research or study abroad opportunities?
 An eminent professor whose work you’ve examined in school already?
 A state of the art facility?
-Be sure to be specific in this essay here, and feel free to mention details about Dartmouth’s student life and tight-knit community.
+Specificity is key when writing this essay!
+Feel free to include details specific to campus and community life to show you’ve taken the time to envision yourself on campus.
 It’s only 100 words, so it’s important to make use of the little space provided.

 B. What excites you?

-Since this prompt is broad, you can think of it as a backup if none of the other prompts speak to you.
-That being said, if you choose to answer this prompt, make sure your passion for whatever you are writing about shines through.
-Feel free to interpret the word “excite” liberally; this could be an idea, a subject, an natural phenomenon, a person, a book, a historical movement, or any other number of things.
+Given its intentionally broad scope, you should think of this prompt as a backup if none of the others speak to you.
+That being said, ensure your deep passion for your topic of choice shines through if you choose to answer this prompt.
+Feel free to interpret the word “excite” liberally; this could be an idea, a subject, a natural phenomenon, a person, a book, a historical movement…anything really!
 Get creative and try to convey your unique personality.

-C. In The Boy Who Harnessed the Wind, William Kamkwamba, Class of 2014, reflects on constructing a windmill from recycled materials to power the electrical appliances in his family’s Malawian house: “If you want to make it, all you have to do is try.”
-What drives you to create and what do you hope to make or have you already made?
+C. In The Boy Who Harnessed the Wind, William Kamkwamba ’14 reflects on constructing a windmill from recycled materials to power electrical appliances in his family’s Malawian house: “If you want to make it, all you have to do is try.”
+What drives you to create and what do you hope to make or have you made?

-Even though the example given here is a pretty impressive one, you can write about any act of creation.
-We do recommend that you write about a specific type of creation or experience you had creating something, rather than about your motivation to create in a more general sense.
-This will enable you to write a story that pulls your reader into the essay.
-You can bring in both past experiences and future ambitions to this prompt.
-Just make sure that whatever example you use demonstrates your drive to create and gives unique insights into your personality.
+While the example specified in the prompt is quite unique and impressive, you can write about any act of creation.
+Rather than writing about creativity or your motivation to create in a general sense, strive to write about a specific type of creation or experience you had creating something.
+We recommend you include both past experiences and future ambitions when responding to this prompt, making sure that whatever example you use demonstrates your drive to create and offers unique insights into your personality.